imamhs/imamhs/README.md

 - 👋 Hi, I’m Imam
-- 👀 I’m interested in simulation and system design, data modelling, gaming, Linux and many more
+- 👀 I’m interested in simulation, system design, data modelling, gaming, Linux, operating systems and many more
-- 🌱 I’m currently learning data predicting
+- 🌱 One of things I’m currently learning is data predicting
 - 💞️ Are you interested in collaborating on the above things?
-- 📫 Reach to me via emamhd@gmail.com
+- 📫 Reach out to me via emamhd@gmail.com

 <!---
 imamhs/imamhs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.